Terms and conditions

 22.11 You can only make credit and debit card payments by using Visa, MasterCard or American Express credit and debit cards.
 The option to make payment by credit or debit cards may not be available on all of our pricing plans.

-22.12 If your payment is declined or reversed (also called a “chargeback”) by your credit or debit card issuer (including, for example, because your card has expired), we may charge you a dishonour fee and you must make alternative arrangements for paying the amount due to us.
-You will only receive any prompt payment discount available to you if we receive your alternative payment by the due date shown on your invoice.
-If you have three or more consecutive payments declined or reversed, we may elect (at our sole discretion) to stop accepting credit or debit card payments from you.
+22.12 If your payment is declined or reversed (also called a “chargeback”) by your credit or debit card issuer (including, for example, because your card has expired), we may charge you a dishonour fee and you must make alternative arrangements for paying the amount due to us If you have three or more consecutive payments declined or reversed, we may elect (at our sole discretion) to stop accepting credit or debit card payments from you.
 If we make this election, you will need to pay your invoices by an alternative payment method.

 22.13 If you set up a recurring credit or debit card payment: